 Almond Crusted Chicken Tenders are a paleo and low carb way to enjoy chicken tenders.
 Using almond meal and a quick homemade spice combo, you can make a baked chicken tender that is good for you and tastes amazing.
-Jump to Recipe keyboard_arrow_down

-These Almond Crusted Chicken Tenders are ready in less than 30 minutes and are a healthier way to make chicken tenders or chicken nuggets.
+These Almond Chicken Fimgers are ready in less than 30 minutes and are a healthier way to make chicken tenders or chicken nuggets.
 Baked in the oven with a crispy almond and spice coating, these healthy chicken tenders are a family favorite.
 They are delicious with these Baked Skinny Fries or Crispy Parmesan Onion Straws.

 Chicken tenders are one of those foods I don't really want to admit how much I love.
 And I can't even blame it on childhood memories because I don't think we ever even ate chicken fingers or nuggets as kids.
 I guess I would have to blame it on late night college eating and my love for dipping anything and everything.
 So normally to lighten up traditional chicken tenders, I would reach for breadcrumbs and bake them instead of the traditional deep frying.
 Easy peasy.